 Students that successfully complete the class will learn about a number of different topics in the feline field that will be covered in more detail in Veterinary School and Veterinary Technical Programs.
 These include anatomy, neuroscience, urology, endocrinology, reproduction, and various feline medical case studies, shelter medicine, among other topics.

-- The Cat Class will also be offered in the Summer semester (runs May 15TH-August 11TH) and registration for the Summer term will begin in March
+- The Cat Class will also be offered in the Spring semester of 2024 (runs January 8TH-April 24TH) and registration for the Spring term will begin in October

 Students need to have taken 4 science and/or math courses before you enroll in this course.
 You do not need to take a class in each of these fields, just four classes total.